 Gouter Hut (3835m)

-A brand new hut will be opening in the summer of 2013.
+A brand new hut will be opened in the summer of 2013.
+It is a lot nicer than the old one!
 All the information and booking is on the CAF Gouter Hut website page.
 The Gouter Hut is another 2 hours above the Tete Rousse and the approach includes the crossing of the Grand Couloir and a lot of rough / rocky and mixed scrambling terrain.
 Whilst this has fixed cables in places the route finding needs care as straying off the route invariably means going on to loose ground with the danger of knocking rocks in to the Grand Couloir endangering teams below.

 Cosmiques Hut (3613m)